 There are diamond shapes for all different types of personalities and preferences.
 From the classic round cut, to the vintage emerald and asscher cuts, to the more unique marquise and heart cuts, there are many different options to choose from.
 What is your favourite diamond shape?
 Let us know in the comments!

-Michael is a Diamond and Jewelry Consultant at Kimberfire – a brilliant way to buy engagement rings, fine jewelry and loose diamonds in Toronto.
+Michael is a Diamond and Jewelry Consultant at Kimberfire – a brilliant way to buy diamond engagement rings, fine diamond jewelry and loose diamonds in Toronto, ON and across Canada.
 He graduated from the Jewelry Essentials program and the Gemmology program at George Brown College.
 Before joining Kimberfire, he worked in fine jewelry sales at some of the biggest names in the diamond jewelry business, such as Birks and Tiffany & Co.
 As an FCGmA certified gemmologist, he lives and breathes diamonds and gemstones.
 This shows in his large collection of gemstones and mineral specimens that he keeps at home.
 On his days off, Michael keeps active on his mountain bike and in the swimming pool.